axibase/atsd/administration/migration/cluster.md

 Open the **SQL** tab in ATSD.

-Execute the following query and compare the row count.
+Count rows for the previously selected metric and compare the results.

 ```sql
 SELECT COUNT(*) FROM mymetric